 Most of us recognize executive presence when we see it.
 We also recognize when we don’t see it.
 When successful executives hit a career obstacle, a lack of presence may be the issue.

 I am coaching a laid back Ph.
 D whose boss wasn’t sure he was ready for a promotion.
 Feedback from my interviews with his colleagues indicated that he needed to speak up more in meetings to ensure that he was making a strong impression.
-Although my client didn’t want to state the obvious, he agreed to try speaking up sooner with constructive observations.
-He found that he was able to project self-confidence rather than self-promotion.
+Although my client didn’t want to state the obvious, he agreed to try speaking up sooner with constructive observations and found that he was able to project self-confidence rather than self-promotion.

 Executive presence is conveyed by: